We all want superstars, supermodels – or an ‘idol’!

 Millions of TV-viewers are following seemingly ordinary people in their battle against competition and aim to shine in the limelight – and with that to gain fame and fortune!
 It seems to be irrelevant what these people actually do, they just have to convince ‘the jury’ with features others don’t have: if you’re not the prettiest, then be the ugliest; if you can’t sing like Pavarotti, why not name the cat food brand by sniffing at your kitties poo?
 To be at the top of the ladder, it’s essential to be unique and to deliver uniqueness – and it doesn’t matter if the uniqueness doesn‘t add to anything, it just has to add to yourself.

-What originally was introduced as a (well meant) pedagogic practice to make pupils learn and deliver results independently, has turned many generations into self-focussed elbow-fighters (or cheaters).
-Maybe you recall those schoolmates, who were so anxious to follow-up on the instruction to work in solitude: they would build-up a wall of books and pencil-cases around their excersice books, and additionally they would cover it all up by leaning forward and putting their arm around it, in order to write down their work, so that nobody could take a glimpse – someone could steel their idea!
-The main reason wasn’t to protect their work from copy-cats, but the true reason was to get ahead of competition: in the end it’s all about the award the winner gets, and that award you want to have for yourself!
+What originally was introduced as a (well-meant) pedagogic practice to make pupils learn and deliver results independently, has turned many generations into self-focussed elbow-fighters (or cheaters).
+Maybe you recall those schoolmates, who were so anxious to follow-up on the instruction to work in solitude: they would build-up a wall of books and pencil-cases around their exercise books, and additionally, they would cover it all up by leaning forward and putting their arm around it, in order to write down their work, so that nobody could take a glimpse – someone could steal their idea!
+The main reason wasn’t to protect their work from copy-cats, but the true reason was to get ahead of the competition: in the end, it’s all about the award the winner gets, and that award you want to have for yourself!

-It seems you can discover this behavior with many creatives and designers as well, since they live from the uniqueness of their work and the ‘intellectual property’ attached to it.
-What used to be small pencil-cases, now are full-blown portfolio books, in which the unique ideas and work-pieces are protected from copying, until they are released at the right moment and place: like on the ‘catwalk’ at designer fairs, or on related web-sites, as well as at the interviews for those few jobs, which are still out there – because also the business is looking for the superstar, the super- designer!
+It seems you can discover this behaviour with many creatives and designers as well since they live from the uniqueness of their work and the ‘intellectual property’ attached to it.
+What used to be small pencil-cases, now are full-blown portfolio books, in which the unique ideas and work-pieces are protected from copying until they are released at the right moment and place: like on the ‘catwalk’ at designer fairs, or on related websites, as well as at the interviews for those few jobs, which are still out there – because also the business is looking for the superstar, the super- designer!

-Some companies make use of this phenomena and deliberately fire-up the competition between agencies and freelancers, so that the best might win.
-If truely the best gets done, is an open question.
+Some companies make use of this phenomena and deliberately fire-up the competition between agencies and freelancers so that the best might win.
+If truly the best gets done, is an open question.

 But this is exactly what customers are fed-up with, and that is why it is no coincident that we all massively abandon those banks, telcos and drug stores.
 But we also abandon politics and society as a whole…

-One way to break through egoism, and with that to have design students first focus on others and then on themselves, would be to grade the class an a whole: according to the motto “cling together, swing together”.
+One way to break through egoism – and with that to have design students first focus on others and then on themselves – would be to grade the total class: according to the motto “cling together, swing together”.
 The learning effect would be certainly different, if students would need to support each other, in order to collectively become better, rather than individually sustain.
-Completely forgotten and under developed competencies would be demanded and brought to surface, those, who are desperately needed in a future job, where the mantra should be to improve the issues together.
+Completely forgotten and underdeveloped competencies would be demanded and brought to the surface, those, who are desperately needed in a future job, where the mantra should be to improve the issues together.